Escape to the Hidden Jewel of Oman

 Two to eight people can be hosted amongst some of the world's most diverse wines in the wine cellar.

 Choose this exceptional location for an intimate dinner or interactive journey with aromas and pairing.
 It is the perfect summer location to escape the heat and enjoy a bespoke sensory adventure.

-On-site activities at the hotel include swimming, use of the fitness center and spa.
-Activities off-site include non-motorized water sports, snorkeling, diving, kayaking, water skiing, wake boarding and hand-line fishing.
+On-site activities at the hotel include swimming, use of the fitness centre and spa.
+Activities off-site include non-motorized water sports, snorkelling, diving, kayaking, water skiing, wake boarding and hand-line fishing.
 Mountain trekking and biking, guided off-road excursions, tandem paragliding and flying a microlight aircraft, which gives you a fantastic perspective of the local landscape, are also on offer nearby.

 Kirsty Harper (Staff)

 Zighy Bay is perfect for couples or families seeking a retreat from the hustle and bustle of every day life, but still with plenty of activities on offer.
 With each villa having it's own private pool, even at full occupancy, the hotel feels quiet as many guests choose to relax at their villa.
 Head out into the resort though and you will find the choice of salt water or fresh water pools, as well as the stunning beach - be careful - the sand is very hot in the summer months!
 I loved the rustic style of the villas, with their stone walls and rustic wooden furnishings.